getalp/mass-dataset/README.md

 ## Paper Experiments

-The implementation and models used in the paper are available [here](https://github.com/getalp/BibleNet).
+The implementation and models presented in the paper are available [here](https://github.com/getalp/BibleNet).

 ## Team and Contact